Search for celebrities on Ancestry.com!RICHIE

 Born in 1915 in Reading, Pa., Rick grew up working in orchards and participating in nature studies through the Boy Scouts.

-He earned a bachelor's degree in horticulture in 1937 from Pennsylvania State University, where he met and married Martha Overholts.
+He earned a bachelor's degree in horticulture in 1937 from Pennsylvania State University, where he met and marriage Martha Overholts.
 The couple then moved to Cambridge, Mass., where he earned a doctoral degree in genetics from Harvard University in 1940.

 He came to UCD in 1940 as a faculty member in the vegetable crops department, launching a career that would span more than 60 years.